LostArtefacts/TRX/docs/trx/lua/reference/INPUT.md

 than a character keeps the spelling the window system gives it, in lower case:
 `"escape"`, `"return"`, `"left shift"`, `"f5"`, `"keypad 5"`.

+While the console is open or a rebind is reading the device, the game has the keyboard rather than the player: every hardware read reports nothing, and the presses that arrive go unrecorded, so a script never takes what the player typed into the console. [`trx.input.is_reserved`](#input.is_reserved) answers whether that is the case.
+The names stay readable throughout, so a script can still ask what a key is called.

 A controller button or axis keeps the name SDL gives it, because a pad prints a different label on the same button depending on who made it.
 The buttons are `"a"`, `"b"`, `"x"`, `"y"`, `"back"`, `"guide"`, `"start"`, `"leftstick"`,